pzhulab/abcCellmap/README.md

 # abcCellmap

-####  Human Blood Cell Landscape R package for single cell mapping
+#### R package for the prediction of blood cells at single-cell level

-abcCellmap is an R package to predict the cell types in the hematopoietic atlas for large data, which extends our ABC website function of cell map (http://scrna.sklehabc.com/).
+abcCellmap is a R package to predict the blood cell types for large amounts of data, which extends the function of cell map from ABC website(http://scrna.sklehabc.com/).

-Users can predict the cell types of hematopoietic cells by implementing two approaches (Scmap and Seurat).
-Cells in our ABC are labeled by 43 different RNA clusters according to unsupervised clustering of single-cell transcriptional profiles, and also labeled by 32 immunophenotypic cell types, involving HSPC, B cell, T cell, NK cell, Neutrophil, Monocyte and Erythrocyte population.
+Users can achieve the prediction by using two approaches (Scmap and Seurat).
+Single cells in our ABC reference are labeled by 43 different RNA clusters according to unsupervised clustering of single-cell transcriptional profiles, and also labeled by 32 immunophenotypic cell types, involving HSPC, B cell, T cell, NK cell, Neutrophil, Monocyte and Erythrocyte population.

 ### Installation